Chicago (2002 film): Critical response

 The performances of Renée Zellweger, Catherine Zeta-Jones and Queen Latifah garnered widespread critical acclaim, earning them all Academy Award nominations, with the first being nominated for Best Actress and the latter two being nominated for Best Supporting Actress, with Zeta-Jones winning in her category.

-On review aggregation website Rotten Tomatoes, Chicago holds an 87% approval rating, based on 261 reviews, with an average rating of 8/10.
-The site's critics consensus states: "A rousing and energetic adaptation of the Broadway musical, Chicago succeeds on the level of pure spectacle, but provides a surprising level of depth and humor as well."
-On Metacritic, the film holds a weighted average score of 81 out of 100, based on 39 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned the a score of 81 out of 100, based on 39 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 The cast received widespread acclaim for their performances.
 Tim Robey, reviewer for The Daily Telegraph, labeled Chicago "the best screen musical for 30 years".
 He also stated that it has taken a "three-step tango for us to welcome back the movie musical as a form".
 Robey also wrote "this particular Chicago makes the most prolific use it possibly can out of one specific advantage the cinema has over the stage when it comes to song and dance: it's a sustained celebration of parallel montage".
 Roger Ebert gave the film three-and-a-half stars out of four, calling it "big, brassy fun".
 However, other reviews claimed that there were issues with the film being too streamlined, and minor complaints were made about Marshall's directing influences.